 Sir Herbert Dering, His late Majesty’s Ambassador to Siam, wrote in his memorandum to the Foreign Office, “The memorial is planned to stand exactly opposite a very fine old tree (known as the Sacred Bô tree) of which the roots are wide spreading. … Any disturbance of its roots is in every way undesirable, and would probably bring about its fall.
 The memorial would require a certain depth of foundation; and I should view with distaste any interference with the vitality of the great tree”.
-The proposal included 3 possible plans for the memorial.

-The first building legislation which accommodated environmental impact assessment in the United Kingdom did not come into effect until 1947, but British diplomats in the Far East were progressive in their outlook.
 Both monuments were later moved following the relocation of the embassy in 1926.
 Today, they stand amid the spreading branches of charming old trees in the embassy compound.

 ‘Spacious, and dignified and beautifully laid out’

-Another notable feature of the current embassy compound worth mentioning is the pond, acquired from Nai Lert about 10 months after the main building contract was finalised.
-It includes 5,080 square metres of water and 2,480 square metres of land.
+Another notable feature of the current embassy compound worth mentioning is the pond.
+Acquired from Nai Lert about 10 months after the main building contract was finalised, it includes 5,080 square metres of water and 2,480 square metres of land.